 Which Dogs Need Dental Care the Most?

-- Smaller dog breeds and flat-faced dogs like pugs, Boston terriers, and boxers are more likely to suffer from dental disease, due to a smaller and more crowded mouth.
+- Smaller dog breeds and flat-faced dogs like Pugs, Boston Terriers, and Boxers who are more likely to suffer from dental disease, due to a smaller and more crowded mouth

-- Older dogs with little to no previous cleaning regimen can get a case of “stank face” seemingly out of the blue.
+- Older dogs with little to no previous cleaning regimen who can succumb to long-term cases of bad breath seemingly out of the blue

-- Puppies need to be trained early for home brushing to become an easy habit.
+- Puppies who need to be trained early for home brushing so that it becomes an easy habit

 - Fresh mint or parsley sprinkled on food or added to your favorite dog cookie recipe

-- Charcoal-laced dog cookies claim to clean up halitosis and flatulence—a twofer!
+- Charcoal-laced dog cookies, which claim to clean up halitosis and flatulence—a two-fer!